0ADCoM/ROME/README.md

 0 A.D.
 Mod dedicated to Rome, targeting especially the Roman Republic.

+This modification pack will contain roman-specific units, buildings and special effects such as Collosseum and Gladiators, flooding it for naval battle reenactments.
+It will bring an Aquaduct water transportation system and digging through Mountains and Earth.
+You may build tunnels if you are besieged and have run out of food.

-A mod based around the civilization Rome and in honor of Rome.
+All this will center around the ancient civilization Rome and in honor of Rome's ingenuity.

-Utilizing the pyrogenesis engine of 0 A.D. this mod is orintated as a realism and simulation for the game.
+Extending the pyrogenesis engine of 0 A.D. this mod is orientated to strive for realism, making it possible to be even suitable for historical visualisation (like battle reenactment) and simulation.

-Whilst being content with what the 0 A.D. team has made thus far, there's no need to reinvent their work, but only to add vast amounts of extras such as building, new units, and indeed a whole lot of new gameplay features which will center around a Senate in the game.
+Whilst being content with what the 0 A.D. team has made thus far, there's no need to reinvent their work, but only to add vast amounts of extras such as buildings, new units, and indeed a whole lot of new gameplay features which will center around a political system embodied by the Senate.

-To bring the senate to live we have started to developt a hybrid AI (artificial intelligence) that lives along with a human player.
+To bring the senate to live we have started to develop an hybrid AI (artificial intelligence) that lives along with a human player.

 The Senate
 ----